codingnninja/koras/docs/documentations/get-started.md

 <!-- ![banner](https://user-images.githubusercontent.com/62628408/201538130-a1008969-06ae-4aad-9ea0-b77384d6bac1.png) -->

-# Getting Started with $render.jsx
+# Getting Started with Koras.jsx

-[$render.jsx](https://vitepress.vuejs.org/) makes simple and no-build JSX possible in browsers, mobiles and servers without a virtual DOM or tagged templates.
-You can now render JavaScript components with the speed of light in script tags, and esModules.
+[Koras.jsx]() makes simple and no-build JSX possible in browsers, mobiles and servers without a virtual DOM or tagged templates.
+You can now render JavaScript components with the speed of light in esModules.

 It's intuitive, super fast and flexible.

 ::: info
-Are you curious to see $render.jsx in action?
+Are you curious to see koras.jsx in action?
 Check it out at [LovePlay music player](https://codingnninja.github.io/lovePlay) .
 :::

 ## Installations